 Silvia has broadly characterized the natural variation for elemental accumulation in wild populations of a broad panel of species from Catalonia in order to study the physiological mechanisms and the genetic basis of adaptive traits.
 She is currently working in ecological genomics of local adaptation (especially edaphic adaptation) and salt tolerance in Arabidopsis thaliana and wild outcrossing Brassicaceae species.

-Dr. Sylvia Busoms-Gonzalez: Senior Researcher at The University of Barecelona)
+Dr. Sylvia Busoms-Gonzalez: Now Associate Professor at The University of Barecelona

 A Marie Skłodowska-Curie fellow with us from 2021-end 2023, Tuomas studied the impact of whole-genome duplications on genetic and genomic architecture of adaptation, using approaches ranging from modelling to analysis of multi-species genomic data.
 He is now a Senior Scientist and PI at Natural Resources Institute Finland (Luke) working on plant genomics and crop improvement